The role of a Media Planner ( also sometimes known as brand planner, strategist, communication planner).

 Some people want to work in TV but make the big mistake of not thinking about what actual skills they have or what things they enjoy doing.

-If you are looking for a creative / design related role within the TV industry then you might be better apply for a role as an On Air Coordinator, Promo Producer, in Creative Services or Continuity.
+If you are looking for a creative / design related role within the TV industry then you might be better applying for a role as an On Air Coordinator, Promo Producer, in Creative Services or Continuity.
 To find out more about the kinds of roles available contact the media team here